greghendershott/wffi/README.md

 ### Conveniences

-The templated HTTP message grammar allows you to omit some parts that are normally required in an HTTP message:
+The template HTTP message grammar allows you to omit some parts that are normally required in an HTTP message:

 - You may omit the `HTTP/1.0` or `HTTP/1.1` ending on the request